saitamasahil/Linux-App-Manager-eXtended/README.md

 ## Main Features

+- Dynamic menu: only shows options for package managers and system tools detected on your system.
 - Manage apps using APT, Pacman, DNF, DEB, RPM, Snap, and Flatpak.
 - Update all packages across supported managers with one command.
 - Manage firmware updates and NVIDIA drivers.